HR Business Partner

 Talk Topic: The Role of the State, International Law and the International Community: Intersection of Human Rights and Climate Change, and Universal Jurisdiction and Cleantech as Solutions

-Marcela’s leadership has involved roles with engagement operations and partnerships, PM, policy, corporate social responsibility and marketing.
+Marcela currently works at Tesla with customer experience and partnerships, executing her vision and collective goal to helps us move in the right direction with sustainable lifestyles and a 100% clean energy future.
+Her leadership has involved roles with engagement operations and partnerships, program management, policy, corporate social responsibility and marketing.
 She has worked with startups, NGO’s and Fortune 500 technology companies in the Silicon Valley.
 Marcela’s achievements include developing policy on pressing climate change concerns caused by traditional extractive practices and the consumption of natural resources focusing in oil, and published work on policies and international laws that must take place to improve the issue and build a more sustainable future with cleantech and renewable energy.
+She received a Master’s degree from the University of San Francisco in International Studies where she was a MAIS Scholar.
+She graduated from UC Berkeley as an IDEAL Scholar.

 Silicon Valley Bank